-- This paper aims to; (a) highlight who is likely to engage in intimidation (b) who is likely to be a victim (c) What are the causal factors leading to intimidation (e) suggest possible interventions (f) inform future research into intimidation. - To assist partner agencies and the wider community to better respond to issues of drug related intimidation and to intimidation / harassment generally.
+- (a) Highlight who is likely to engage in anti-social behaviour, intimidation, drug related crime and crime in general (b) who is likely to be a victim (c) what are the likely causal factors leading to such behaviours (d) suggest possible interventions (e) inform future research.

+- To assist partner agencies and the wider community to better respond to issues of anti-social behaviour, intimidation, drug related crime and crime in general

 1.2 Methodology

 The first and highly important aspect of the methodology consisted of face to face interviews with senior/outreach staff from the following agencies:

 - Mulhuddart Community Youth Project (MCYP)

 - Ladyswell National School

 - Mulhuddart/Corduff Community Drug Team (M/CCDT)

 - Local General Practitioner

 - Blanchardstown Local Drugs Task Force Family Support Network

 - Family Support, HSE

 - Wellview Family Resource Centre

 - Blanchardstown Garda Drugs Unit

 - Local Community Development Project (LCDP)

 - Public Health Nurse's

 - Primary Care Team

 - Social Workers

 Question:

-Each interviewee was asked the question; "The report An Overview of Community Safety in Blanchardstown RAPID Areas 2010 showed that intimidation/harassment is an issue in Mulhuddart, from your experience, how does intimidation take place, what form/type of intimidation occurs and whom in your opinion are the main offenders & victims?"
+Each interviewee was asked the question: "The report An Overview of Community Safety in Blanchardstown RAPID Areas 2010 showed that intimidation/harassment is an issue in Mulhuddart, from your experience, how does intimidation take place, what form/type of intimidation occurs and whom in your opinion are the main offenders & victims?"
+Interviews & Information Gathering:

-Interviews were conducted by Coordinator (Local Policing Forum) Safer Blanchardstown Philip Jennings from August to October 2011.Responses were recorded, collated and de-personalised.
-Responses were also cross referenced with the minutes of Safer Blanchardstown Public meetings: since 2007 there have been a total of 9 public meetings held in Mulhuddart with an average attendance of 50 residents.
+Interviews were conducted by Coordinator (Local Policing Forum) Safer Blanchardstown Philip Jennings from August to October 2011.
+Responses were recorded, collated and de-personalised.
+Responses were also cross referenced with the minutes of Safer Blanchardstown Public meetings.
+Since 2007 there have been a total of 9 public meetings held in Mulhuddart with an average attendance of 50 residents1.
+The secondary mode of research was: